How to “be” this holiday season

 In years gone by when I would share with my late mother some of the trials and tribulations we were going through with our teenage boys, she would counsel, “Son, it’s a dangerous world out there.”
 And so it is.

 There are so many things that attempt to rob us of the joys of the Holiday season.
 The increasing intrusion of technology into our lives, the rush to shop, busy schedules and financial pressures, to name a few.
 We are busy, busy, busy.
-It requires quiet minds and hearts to be truly thankful … and to fully experience the hallowedness of “Silent Night, Holy Night.”
-Be aware.
+It requires quiet minds and hearts to be truly thankful.

 Be patient.
 We are about to enter the season of long lines and traffic snarls.
 Remember the two rules … rule No. 1, “Don’t sweat the small stuff.”
 Rule No. 2 is, “Everything is small stuff” … well, maybe.